AugustDev/enchanted/README.md

 # Enchanted

-Enchanted is open source, [Ollama](https://github.com/jmorganca/ollama) compatible, elegant macOS/iOS/iPad app for chatting with privately hosted models such as Llama 2, Mistral, Vicuna, Starling and more.
-It's essentially ChatGPT app UI that connects to your private Ollama models.
-You can download Enchanted from the App Store or build yourself from scratch.
+Enchanted is open source, [Ollama](https://github.com/jmorganca/ollama) compatible, elegant macOS/iOS/iPad app for working with privately hosted models such as Llama 2, Mistral, Vicuna, Starling and more.
+It's essentially ChatGPT app UI that connects to your private models.
+The goal of Enchanted is to deliver a product allowing secure, private and multimodal experience across all of your devices in iOS ecosystem.

 If you like the project, consider leaving a ⭐️ and following on [𝕏](https://twitter.com/amgauge).